jgscott/STA380/exercises/README.md

 Revisit the Reuters C50 text corpus that we briefly explored in class.
 Your task is simple: tell an interesting story, anchored in some analytical tools we have learned in this class, using this data.
 For example:
 - you could cluster authors or documents and tell a story about what you find.
 - you could look for common factors using PCA.
-- you could train a predictive model and assess its accuracy.
-(Yes, this is a supervised learning task, but it potentially draws on a lot of what you know about unsupervised learning, since constructing features for a document might involve dimensionality reduction.)
+- you could train a predictive model and assess its accuracy, constructing features for each document that maximize performance.
 - you could do anything else that strikes you as interesting with this data.

 Describe clearly what question you are trying to answer, what models you are using, how you pre-processed the data, and so forth.
 Make sure you include at least _one_ really interesting plot (although more than one might be necessary, depending on your question and approach.)